marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ```

-One of the most useful configuration is colors that will make reading any `git diff` ouputs easier to read (note that this is the default for git≥1.8.4):
+One of the most useful configuration is colors that will make reading any `git diff` outputs easier to read (note that this is the default for git≥1.8.4):

 ```bash
 $ git config --global ui.color=auto